-- Completes Form DL 933, No Fee Identification Card Eligibility Verification; - At the Intake appointment: instruct the client to return with a DMV receipt at the time of Approval via Form 2129. - In Carrying: completes a Form 2191, CAAP Appointment Letter, instructing the client to bring in the DMV receipt in 5 work days.
+- Completes Form DL 933, No Fee Identification Card Eligibility Verification; - At Initial Intake: instructs the client to return with a DMV receipt at the time of the Approval interview via Form 2129. - In Carrying: completes a Form 2191, CAAP Appointment Letter, instructing the client to bring in the DMV receipt in 5 work days.